Yemmmyc/blue-green-deployment/README.md

 nginx/nginx.conf.template

-Optional: For insight into the thought process and implementation decisions, see DECISION.md.
+Optional: See DECISION.md for thought process and implementation decisions.